abentley/oaf/README.md

   most.
 It provides source and target as plugins because `--` should not be used to separate filenames from other inputs.
 It defaults to patience diff to prefer contiguous matches over longer, broken-up matches.
+* `restore` defaults to HEAD for its source because the Git index isn't useful to most.

 Note: if you just want the new commands, not the changed behaviour, see "New commands as Git external commands" above.